 Hey y’all!
 My name is Peyton White and I’m a theatre artist currently based in Nashville, TN.
-I graduated from Belmont University this past December with a BFA in Theatre Performance, minor in Business Administration, and Certificate in Leadership Development.
+I graduated cum laude from Belmont University in 2022 with a BFA in Theatre Performance, minor in Business Administration, and Certificate in Leadership Development.

 Currently working on: